A Preschool Olympics Theme: Summer or Winter--this is a great theme to encourage games and working together!

 The children crumple up one piece of each color tissue paper and insert into their torch.

-Try adding a ruler!
-Show the children how to balance a ruler on a cylindar block (it will look like a teeter-totter or see-saw).
+Show the children how to balance a ruler on a cylinder block (it will look like a teeter-totter or see-saw).
 Place a pom pom on one end of the ruler.
 "Slam" your hand on the other side of the ruler and see how far the pom-pom goes!

 Circle Time is such a great time for children to learn the social skills of being together as a large group AND to learn more about your theme!